 I know that your company is currently poised to launch a new DEI initiative.
 As a professional, it is my goal to apply my industry knowledge and skills to guide hiring practices that promote diversity, equity, and inclusion.

-“What motivates you” sample answers
+Example answers to “What motivates you”

 As a designer, I find that I’m really driven by the collaborative process of designing on a team.
 I love working with others on creative projects because our interactions spark new and exciting ideas that wouldn’t have materialized otherwise, leading to designs that are innovative, fresh, and energizing.